American Airlines: Aircraft livery

-In January 2013, American launched a new rebranding and marketing campaign dubbed, "The New American".
+In January 2013, American launched a new rebranding and marketing campaign dubbed "The New American."
 In addition to a new logo, American Airlines introduced a new livery for its fleet.
 The airline calls the new livery and branding "a clean and modern update".
 The current design features an abstract American flag on the tail, along with a silver-painted fuselage, as a throw-back to the old livery.
 The new design was painted by Leading Edge Aviation Services in California.
-Doug Parker, the incoming CEO indicated that the new livery could be short-lived, stating that "maybe we need to do something slightly different than that ...
-The only reason this is an issue now is that they just did it right in the middle, which kind of makes it confusing, so that gives us an opportunity, actually, to decide if we are going to do something different because we have so many airplanes to paint".
-The current logo and livery have had mixed criticism, with Design Shack editor Joshua Johnson writing that they "boldly and proudly communicate the concepts of American pride and freedom wrapped into a shape that instantly makes you think about an airplane", and AskThePilot.com author Patrick Smith describing the logo as 'a linoleum knife poking through a shower curtain'.
+Doug Parker, the incoming CEO, indicated that the new livery could be short-lived, stating that "[the] only reason this is an issue now is that they just did it right in the middle [of the merger], which kind of makes it confusing, so that allows us, actually, to decide if we are going to do something different because we have so many airplanes to paint".
+The current logo and livery have had mixed criticism, with Design Shack editor Joshua Johnson writing that they "boldly and proudly communicate the concepts of American pride and freedom wrapped into a shape that instantly makes you think about an airplane", and AskThePilot.com author Patrick Smith describing the logo as a linoleum knife poking through a shower curtain'.
 Later in January 2013, Bloomberg asked the designer of the 1968 American Airlines logo (Massimo Vignelli) on his opinion over the rebranding.
+Vignelli replied "now they have something other than Helvetica that's not as good or as powerful", adding that "it has no sense of permanence".

 In the end, American let their employees decide the new livery's fate.
 On an internal website for employees, American posted two options, one the new livery and one a modified version of the old livery.
 All of the American Airlines Group employees (including US Airways and other affiliates) were able to vote.
 American ultimately decided to keep the new look.
 Parker announced that American would keep a US Airways and America West heritage aircraft in the fleet, with plans to add a heritage TWA aircraft and a heritage American plane with the old livery.
-As of September 2019, American has heritage aircraft for Piedmont, PSA, America West, US Airways, Reno Air, TWA, and AirCal in their fleet.
+As of September 2019, American has heritage aircraft for Piedmont, PSA, America West, US Airways, Reno Air, TWA, Allegheny, and AirCal in their fleet.
 They also have two AA branded heritage 737-800 aircraft, an AstroJet N905NN, and the polished aluminum livery used from 1967 to 2013, N921NN.